Roslyn Packer: Ellerston, Scone

 The Ellerston estate is a 30,000 hectare property in the Hunter Valley region near Scone.
 It houses a polo facility, an 18-hole golf course designed by Greg Norman, a go-kart track as well as agricultural holdings of the Packer family.
 Kerry Packer purchased the 30,000 hectare property in 1972 and was later buried within the grounds of Ellerston in 2005.
-The agricultural holdings at Ellerston are currently managed by Robert Teague.
-Teague has managed the property since 2007.
+Ellerston is currently managed by Cameron Batho.

 Ellerston is 500m above sea level with a yearly 28-inch rainfall.
 Roughly 4000 cows are bred on the property during a regular season.
 In October 2020, a 25-year-old man was transported from Ellerston to John Hunter Hospital after suffering a head injury during a polo game.
 The man was transported using a Westpac Rescue Helicopter.
-A 48-year-old man, Guy Kirkpatrick, suffered head injuries on the farm whilst operating machinery and died on January 7, 2021.
+A 48-year-old man, Guy Kirkpatrick, suffered head injuries on the farm whilst operating machinery and died on 7 January 2021.
 In 2015 a 50% share of Ellerston, comprising 1400ha, was sold by the Packer family's private company, Consolidated Press Holdings, to Crown Resorts for A$60 million.
 James Packer sold 40 ponies in 2009 for approximately A$5 million.
 A portion of the ponies were purchased by the Pieres family.
 In 2015, a further 140 ponies were sold for A$1.7 million.
 The Ellerston polo team won the Vivari Queen's Cup in 2008.
-A nine-metre bronze Greek horse head reportedly sits besides Kerry Packer's grave in Ellerston.
+A nine-metre bronze Greek horse head reportedly sits near Kerry Packer's grave in Ellerston.
 The statue was shipped from Britain and was sculpted by British artist Nic Fiddian-Green.

-Political Donations
+Political donations

 Packer has donated significant sums of money to the federal Liberal Party.
 From 2012 to 2013, Roslyn Packer donated the largest amount of money received by any Australian political party.
 This figure amounted to $580,000 Australian Dollars which, according to the Australian Electoral Commission, was over triple the amount donated by the second biggest donor.
 Packer donated a further A$500,000 to the federal Liberal Party from 2016 to 2017.
 Johnson argues that Crown Casino benefits greatly from major concessions granted by the Victorian and Western Australian state governments.